nataliatesarova/project-four/README.md

 ### Database Schema

 ![Database Schema Diagram](assets/databaseschema.png)
-The database schemas were designed using [Lucid App](https://lucid.app/) These schemas were pivotal in planning the database models and defining their respective fields.
+The database schemas were designed using [Lucid App](https://lucid.app/).
+These schemas were pivotal in planning the database models and defining their respective fields.
 They also facilitated visualizing the relationships between the models and their interactions.
 Recipe comprises four models: Recipe, Profile, User and Comment.

-#### Main Color Schema
+#### Main Color Scheme

 Navigation bar grey: --bs-tertiary-bg-rgb